 National Black Marathon Association Bringing Summit, Runners to MS Blues Marathon

-The National Black Marathoners Association announced plans to bring their annual summit along with hundreds of runners to the Mississippi Blues Marathon today at a news conference held at Visit Jackson’s Welcome Center.
+The National Black Marathoners Association will bring their annual summit along with hundreds of runners to the Mississippi Blues Marathon on February 25.

 Tony Reed, co-founder and Executive Director of the National Black Marathoners Association (NBMA) and a running legend announced their partnership with the annual race, scheduled February 25, 2023.
 NBMA, established in 2004, is the largest and oldest national not-for-profit organization that supports Black American distance runners.

 Confirmed to participate is Lisa Davis, world record holder for running seven marathons on seven continents in seven days, 30 minutes and twenty-seven seconds.

 “We’re looking forward to bringing hundreds of runners from all around the country, as well as possibly some international runners here to see the beautiful city of Jackson by foot,” Reed said.

 The NBMA was started to encourage more African Americans to pursue healthy lifestyles through distance running and walking.
 The organization, that began with two people, now counts 16,000 members among its ranks.

 “We embrace all distances,” said Reed, the first Black person to finish a marathon on all seven continents.
 “Our organization has always been open to walkers and runners of all distances, from one-mile all the way up to the marathon and ultra-marathon.”